vatpac-technology/sops/docs/terminal/perth.md

 - Assigned the lower of `F180` or the `RFL`

 !!! note
     <sup>‡</sup> In contrast to many other TCUs, aircraft are *required* to be tracking via the **SID procedure**.
-Simply tracking via any of the terminus waypoints (including aircraft given track shortening) **is not** sufficient to meet the criteria for voiceless coordination.
+Aircraft simply tracking via any of the terminus waypoints (including aircraft given track shortening) **is not** sufficient to meet the criteria for voiceless coordination.

 All other aircraft going to HYD(PIY) CTA must be **Heads-up** Coordinated by PH TCU prior to the boundary.